Tag: milk

 egg mixture

-Fry in buttered skillet, flipping when needed.
+Fry in buttered skillet on low/medium-low, flipping when needed.

 Source: FoodNetwork